northwestcoder/terraform-satori-audit-export/README.md

 gcloud auth login
 ```

 This will launch your browser and authenticate you against GCP.
-Both have to succeed, in order to continue.
+This needs to succeed, in order to continue.

 3. IN WEB BROWSER: create a new empty GCP project, you should be admin for this project.
 Take note of its PROJECT_ID